-There will be a 20 minute quiz on Wednesdays covering material on recent homework.
+There will be a 20 minute quiz on Wednesdays covering material from the homework handed in on Mondays.
 On weeks when there is a midterm, there will be no quiz.
+Students enrolled in the online edition of the class will take the quiz at the same time and will be proctored over Zoom.